RickHPotter/finance.rb/README.md

 ## GAARA-06/be-05: Create Exchange Model

 - Subtasks:
-  - ⌛ Use TDD approach; create the tests before.
+  - ✅ Use TDD approach; create the tests before.
-  - ⌛ Create Model that will reference a transaction_entity.
+  - ✅ Create Model that will reference a transaction_entity.
+  - ✅ The table should include the fields: [id, timestamps, exchange_type (monetary, non-monetary), amount_to_be_returned, amount_returned].
   - ⌛ TransactionEntity should `has_many exchanges, optional: true`.
-  - ⌛ The table should include the fields: [id, timestamps, exchange_type (monetary, non-monetary), amount_to_be_returned, amount_returned].
-  - ⌛ Implement in (Card/Money)Transaction the `has_many :exchanges, optional: true`.
-  - ⌛ Exchange Model should have a `belongs_to :exchangable, polymorphic: true`.
+  - ⌛ Exchange should `has_many :money_transactions`.

 ## GAARA-07/be-06: Refine TransactionEntity and Exchange Models